 These old fashioned lawn chairs, made from steel with curved welded parts assembled in some long closed Iowa factory, have moved several times from their original homestead, on Bellamah Street.
-They used to sit in the back yard under a cherry tree that grew tart cherries for Mom’s pies.Their final stop is sitting in my townhouse front yard under a shade tree.
+They used to sit in our childhood back yard under a cherry tree that grew tart cherries for Mom’s pies.Their final stop is sitting in my townhouse front yard under a shade tree.

-These two used to be a factory sprayed green,but, in succeeding years were hand painted white to match changing decors.They used to share back yards with green swing sets but now are the only surviving outdoor furniture from those early days.
+These two used to be a factory sprayed green,but, in succeeding years were hand painted white to match changing decors.They used to share back yards with green swing sets but now are the only surviving outdoor furniture from our elementary and preschool days..

 Moments ago a freak summer hailstorm blew into Albuquerque and this photograph, just after the storm, is ghost like.